Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 {% comte() %}

 Hold on a second.
 I heard it is around 100-150 nanoseconds to fetch a data from the heap.
-In which world it is “costly” or “is far”?
+In what world is this “costly”?
+How is this “far” from the CPU?

-I understand we are talking about _random_ accesses (the _R_ in RAM), and multiple indirections, but still, it sounds pretty fast, isn't it?
+I understand we are talking about _random_ accesses (the _R_ in RAM), and multiple indirections, but still, it sounds pretty fast, right?

 {% end %}

-Hmm, <i>refrain to open the Pandora's box</i>, let's try to stay high-level here, do we?
-Be careful: numbers I am going to present can vary depending of your hardware, but the important part is **the scale**, keep that in mind.
+Hmm, <i>refrain from opening the Pandora's box</i> - let's try to stay high-level here, shall we?
+Be careful: the numbers I am going to present can vary depending on your hardware, but the important part is **the scale**: keep that in mind.

 <figure>